Lost and found dogs

 Contact the Community Wardens on 07884 492324, they are statutory responsible for stray dogs and most likely to have picked them up or know their whereabouts.

-- If you dog has been found and collected as a stray
+If your dog has been found and collected as a stray

 The wardens will contact you if we can identify you as the owner of the dog.